About American Medical Forum

 Participants are able to earn a large number of CME (Continuing Medical Education) credits at each conference.
-By having short, concise lectures with a significant focus on Q & A, participants are able to interact and get their questions answered, providing a more participative experience.
+By having short, concise lectures with a significant focus on Q&A involving Live interactions with speakers, participants are able to interact and get their questions answered, providing a more participative experience.

 In a new initiative, AMF conferences have incorporated the use of technology, to allow participants to interact online.
 Participants gained the ability to ask their questions via their smartphones, tablets or computers.
 They also can vote on submitted questions already in the queue.

-AMF began offering MOC credits in 2017, in addition to AMA and AAFP credits.
+AMF began offering ABIM MOC II credits in 2017, in addition to AMA and AAFP Prescribed credits.
 This provides a space where participants can comply with both the board requirements and the continuing medical education requirements.

 Speakers Representing the Following Universities